WebToolsPlanet

 1

-Paste your JWT token into the input
+Paste a demo JWT, local test token, or redacted token into the input

 2